Fines and Charges

 Please report lost books promptly to the library.
 If the book is found or returned to the library, we can notify the borrower promptly.
 If the book is not found, the borrower will be charged for the cost of a replacement copy, plus a $35.00 processing fee and any overdue fines.
 The processing fee is non-refundable once paid.
 The price of the book is only refundable within two years of the date paid and the date found.

-If the borrower believes they may have returned the book, they should contact the Access Services Department who will initiate a search for the book within the library.
+If the borrower believes they may have returned the book, they should contact the Access Services Department where a search for the book within the library will be initiated.
 If the book is found and shows signs of having been through any steps of the discharging process, the book will be removed from the borrower's record and fines will not be charged.
 Until the book is in hand, however, it cannot be removed from the borrower's record.

 Patrons who wish to provide replacement copies to the library must be willing to accept the risk of the book being rejected by the bibliographer.
 The replacement copy must be an exact copy of the lost book.
 Please observe these requirements when seeking a replacement copy:

 - Item must be the same edition